Soviet war crimes: Nikolaevsk-on-Amur massacre

-The terror of 1920–1921 in the occupied Crimea
+The Red Terror in Crimea

 In late 1920 and early 1921, the Red Army carried out a mass extermination of Wrangel's army officers and soldiers, and civilians in Crimea.
 After seizing Crimea on November 21, 1920, Chekists formed the Crimean Strike Group under E. G. Evdokimov.
 These Chekists often bypassed investigations, relying on arrests and questionnaires to "judge" victims via troikas, leading to mass executions and incarcerations in concentration camps.
 Many arrestees, including women and teenagers, were immediately shot.

 It's believed Yefim Yevdokimov's "expedition" of special agents killed at least 12,000 people.
 This figure, recorded in his commendation for the Order of the Red Banner, noted executions included "up to 30 governors, more than 150 generals, more than 300 colonels, several hundred counter-intelligence spies."
 Territorial Chekists also actively participated in the killings.
 M.M.
 Vikhman, a former head of the Crimean Cheka, later boasted of personally killing "an ennite number of thousands of White Guards."
 Additionally, Red partisans exterminated at least 3,000 Crimeans.

 However, this terror sparked armed resistance and widespread indignation among local communists, who complained to central authorities.
 Consequently, in June 1921, a Plenipotentiary Commission began work in Crimea.
 M.H.
 Sultan-Galiev, a commission member, reported that Crimean workers estimated 20,000 to 25,000 Wrangel officers were shot across Crimea, with up to 12,000 in Simferopol alone.